sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 ![Google Auth Flow](/assets/examples/api-sst-auth-google/auth-flow.png)

-1. The user clicks on "Sign in with Google" in the frontend, and gets redirected to the **Authorize URL** to initiate the auth flow.
+1. The user clicks on "Sign in with Google" in the frontend, and gets redirected to an **Authorize URL** to initiate the auth flow.

-2. The user gets redirected to Google and logs into their Google account.
+2. This will redirect the user to Google and they login to their Google account.

-3. Google redirects the user to a **Callback URL** with the user's details.
+3. Google redirects the user back to a **Callback URL** with the user's details.

-4. The **Callback URL** stores the user data in the database, creates a session token for the user, and redirects to the frontend with the session token.
+4. In the **Callback URL** we:

+   Store the user data in our database, create a session token for the user, and redirect to the frontend with the session token.

    The session token is then stored in the cookie or local storage.
-At this point, the frontend user is authenticated.
+At this point, the user is authenticated.

 5. From now on, when the user makes API requests, the session token gets passed in through the request header.

 6. The backend API verifies the session token, decodes the user id from it, and looks up the user in the database.

 In this tutorial, we will be implementing each of the above steps.

-## Create Google Project
+## Create a Google Project

 Before we start, make sure you have a Google Project with OAuth client credentials.
 You can follow the steps below to create a new project and a new OAuth client.